 The Tri-Star is great, but larger than I needed, however it’s smaller sibling the Western Flyer looked perfect, so I took the plunge, and ordered one.

 I say I took the plunge, as while I believe Tom Bihn bags are good value, they are definitely not ‘cheap’.
 Then there is the rather high cost of shipping from the US, and the outrageous import duties charged by HMRC.
-Even more galling were the administration charges from UPS; tax is one thing, but charging me to pay tax is adding insult to injury, but I digress.
+Even more galling were the administration charges from UPS; tax is one thing, but charging me to pay tax is adding insult to injury.

 Adding all of this together makes the cost of the bag significant, so it’s just as well it’s so good – let me explain why I rate it so highly.